bhdicaire/dnsConfiguration/README.md

 Don't expect too much, this is my [opinionated DNS configuration](https://stackexchange.github.io/dnscontrol/opinions) for my own projects.

 I can easily backup, and restore settings for my personal sites.
 Furthermore, I can share what I have learned and grab new tricks from the community.
-Refer to my [documentation](https://github.com/bhdicaire/dnsConfiguration/raw/master/vanityNameServers.md), how to setup vanity name servers on Route 53.
-I spent more time than I'd like to admit fon this topic.
+Refer to my [documentation](https://github.com/bhdicaire/dnsConfiguration/raw/master/vanityNameServers.md), to setup vanity name servers on Route 53 — I spent more time than I'd like to admit on this topic.

 ## Installation